-So after another defeat at the hands of Dave's panzer grenadiers the action shifts to Scenario 4 'The Church on the Flank' (you can find links to all the Von Luck campaign AARs here).
-The Paras can use a fresh platoon here, but they only have 3 support points to draw on.
+Following another defeat at the hands of Von Luck's panzer grenadiers the action shifts to Scenario 4 'The Church on the Flank'.
+The Paras can use a fresh platoon here, but they are restricted to three support points.
 However the terrain looks promising for the defender with the Germans having to cross a fair amount of open ground in front of a defensive position with several houses and stone walls.
 That said, the Germans do have a quite considerable 20 support points available to help them tackle the terrain and this could ease that task for them.

 So far Dave has invariably called in a mortar barrage for support and looking at this terrain I would be very surprised if he doesn't do it again.
 At first glance the obvious place to defend is the church and surrounding graveyard and I'd estimate that's rather conveniently also about 18" square.
 If it were me, that's where the barrage would come down.
 That's one of several reason why I think it unwise to anchor a defence around the church.
 Firstly, the church building itself offers little for the defender.
 What few windows it has face north and south and the tower is such an open target I doubt anything would survive up there for long.
 Looking at the stone walls in front of the church, while they offer some good cover and allow the defender to sweep the open ground with fire, it is also very exposed to German return fire (and they can muster quite a lot of that).